Ultimagen/ugbio-utils/README.md

 To install pre-commit tools, run `uv run pre-commit install`.
 Once installed, these tools will automatically run checks whenever you commit to Git.
+> VSCode users are recommended to install the Ruff extension.

 ## Adding a New ugbio Member